inkdevhub/swanky-node/README.md

 Swanky node is a Substrate based blockchain configured to enable `pallet-contracts` (a smart contract module) and more features to help WASM smart contract development locally.

 ## Features
-- [pallet-contracts](https://github.com/paritytech/substrate/tree/master/frame/contracts) (polkadot-0.9.29) and its unstable-feature are enabled by default.
+- [pallet-contracts](https://github.com/paritytech/substrate/tree/master/frame/contracts) (polkadot-0.9.30) and its unstable-feature are enabled by default.
 - `grandpa` & `aura` consensus were removed.
 Instead, `instant-seal` & `manual-seal` are used.
-  Blocks are authored (1) as soon as a transaction get in the pool (2) when `engine_createBlock` RPC called.
+  Blocks are authored & finalized (1) as soon as a transaction get in the pool (2) when `engine_createBlock` `engine_finalizeBlock` RPC called respectively.
-  Blocks are finalized when `engine_finalizeBlock` RPC called.
 - [pallet-dapps-staking](https://github.com/AstarNetwork/astar-frame/tree/polkadot-v0.9.30/frame/dapps-staking) and ChainExtension to interact with it.
 - [pallet-assets](https://github.com/paritytech/substrate/tree/polkadot-v0.9.30/frame/assets).
 - [pallet-rmrk](https://github.com/AstarNetwork/rmrk-substrate/tree/polkadot-v0.9.30) (core, equip, market) and chain extensions for pallet-rmrk-core.